 - Notarised copy of Passport

-- Bank reference letters for Shareholder(s) and Directors
+- Bank reference letters for Shareholder(s) and Directors (if available)

 Information on the corporate structure of a St Vincent and the Grenadines forex broker